top of page

 Spain - Day 17 : It's slow going

 We left the village and cycled through a canyon with steep rock walls.
 The canyon was about 40 meters deep and a hundred meters wide.
 There ran a river with many plants next to it.
 It seemed like we were leaving the arid part of Spain.
 It was nearly noon and we hadn't been able to buy any food yet.
 We had nothing left and needed to find something quick because all stores would be closed between 12 and 5.
-In Tortola we asked yet another two old men if there was a store.
+In Tortola, we asked another two old men if there was a store.
 There was none.
 In the distance we saw some old people standing next to a bus.
-I tought it was some bus for retired people.
-Previously we had noticed that people took 'supermercado' very literally, so we asked if there was a 'panneria' a baker.
+I thought it was some bus for retired people.
+Previously we had noticed that people took 'supermercado' very literally, so we asked if there was a 'panneria' a bakery.
 Then they said yes and pointed to the bus.
 We cycled there.
 It turned out to be a mobile bakery.

 After Cuenca we rode over boring roads through the mountains.
 We had already seen a large part of Spain and this landscape looked much like the rest.
 Since the olive trees the only part that stood out was the canyon from this morning.
-Now we passed farms and dried out fields.
+Now we passed farms and dried-out fields.
 We again had a headwind.

 cycling vacation spain